gsnsg/DL/README.md

-This is the track of my 100 days of Deep Learning where I wish to improve my exisiting knowledge in DL
+This repo tracks my 100 days of Deep Learning.